ChieF-TroN/ct_dragstrip/README.txt

 client/_polyzones.lua -- Add/Modify Polyzones for each track
 shared/_config.lua -- Add/Modify Light config, Edit client/server side config

+Update from 4.5 to 4.6
+- Small bug fix

 Update from 4.4 to 4.5
 - Added finish time to the chat/discord notifications.
 - Made a slight change to the framework initialization.